...

 Yuhina Beach (ユヒナの浜)

-As Yuhina Beach is on a bay, the beach is shallow and the waves there are calm, suitable for a family holiday.
+As Yuhina Beach is situated on a bay, the beach is shallow and the waves are calm, making it an ideal spot for a family holiday.
 Unlike Furuzamami Beach and Ama Beach, Yuhina Beach has a lot more rocky surface.
 Instead of diving, it is more of a beach for SUP or kayaking.

 In addition to being an off-the-beaten-path spot on the island, Yuhina Beach is also a spot where couples would like to visit.
 It is said that if two people swear to spend the rest of their lives by the large rock dividing the beach, the Zamami Island’s guardian god will send his blessing.

-Note that the sand on the shore isn’t fine, with a lot of small rocks mixed into it.
+Note that the sand on the shore isn’t fine, but rather contains a lot of small rocks mixed into it.
 However, you might be able to find star-shaped sand there.

 Important: